NeoVance/Optopus/README.md

 And then try various option combinations.

-To see all usage, the tests are helpful too. @TODO tests not passing yet since refactor, nnd are not applicable any longer.
-Re-do all tests.
+To see all usage, the tests are helpful too. @TODO need more tests